SpiderOak/errstack/README.md

 // Pushf starts a new stack or appends a formatted message to the existing stack func Pushf(err error, format string, params ...[]string) error

+// PushN starts a new stack or appends the name of the calling function to the
+// existing stack
+func PushN(err error) error

+// PushNf starts a new stack or appends the name of the calling function
+// concatenated with a formatted message to the existing stack func PushNf(err error, format string, params ...[]string) error

 ```

 TYPES